-/s/ Arron Sutherland Arron K. Sutherland President, Chief Executive Officer and Director
+/s/ Arron Sutherland Arron K. Sutherland President, Chief Executive Officer, and Director

-In light of the ongoing COVID-19 pandemic, for the safety of all of our people, including our shareholders, and considering recent federal, state, and local guidance that has been issued, we have determined that the 2021 Annual Meeting will be held in a virtual meeting format only, via the Internet, with no physical in-person meeting.
-If you plan to participate in the virtual meeting, please see "General Information - Voting - Virtual Shareholder Meeting" below.
+The 2022 Annual Meeting of Shareholders will be held in a virtual meeting format only, via the Internet, with no physical in-person meeting.
+If you plan to participate in the virtual meeting, please see "General Information - Voting - Virtual Shareholder Meeting" below for registration instructions.
 Shareholders will be able to virtually attend, vote, and submit questions (both before, and for a portion of, the meeting) from any location via the Internet.